neo4j-contrib/neo4j-dwh-connector/README.md

 ## Launch the Spark Job

-Once you configured the JSON file properly, in order to get the job done, you only need to launch the Spark Job.
+Once you configured the JSON file properly, in order to get the job done, you only need to launch the Spark Job from a client .

 **_Nota bene_**